192nd Airlift Squadron: Nevada Air National Guard

-The wartime 408th Fighter Squadron was re-activated and re-designated as the 192nd Fighter Squadron, and was allotted to the Nevada Air National Guard, on 24 May 1946.
-It was organized at Reno Air Force Base, Nevada and was extended federal recognition on 12 April 1948 by the National Guard Bureau.
-The 192nd Fighter Squadron was entitled to the history, honors, and colors of the 408th Fighter Squadron.
-The squadron was equipped with F-51D Mustangs and was assigned to the California Air National Guard 61st Fighter Wing, although it was operationally under the control of the Nevada Air National Guard at Carson City, Nevada.
+The 408th Squadron was redesignated the 192nd Fighter Squadron and allotted to the National Guard on 24 May 1946.
+It was organized at Reno Army Air Base, Nevada and was extended federal recognition on 12 April 1948.
+The 192nd Fighter Squadron was equipped with F-51D Mustangs and was assigned to the California Air National Guard 61st Fighter Wing, although it was operationally under the control of the Nevada National Guard at Carson City, Nevada.
 During its early years with the F-51D, the unit earned prominence as one of the Air Force's most respected aerial gunnery competitors.